African Americans: Demographics

-In 1790, when the first U.S. census was taken, Africans (including slaves and free people) numbered about 760,000—about 19.3% of the population.
+In 1790, when the first US census was taken, Africans (including slaves and free people) numbered about 760,000—about 19.3% of the population.
 In 1860, at the start of the Civil War, the African American population had increased to 4.4 million, but the percentage rate dropped to 14% of the overall population of the country.
 The vast majority were slaves, with only 488,000 counted as "freemen".
 By 1900, the Black population had doubled and reached 8.8 million.

 In 1910, about 90% of African Americans lived in the South.
 Large numbers began migrating north looking for better job opportunities and living conditions, and to escape Jim Crow laws and racial violence.
 The Great Migration, as it was called, spanned the 1890s to the 1970s.
 From 1916 through the 1960s, more than 6 million Black people moved north.
 But in the 1970s and 1980s, that trend reversed, with more African Americans moving south to the Sun Belt than leaving it.

-The following table of the African American population in the United States over time shows that the African American population, as a percentage of the total population, declined until 1930 and has been rising since then.
+The African American population in the United States declined over time as a percentage of the total population until 1930, and has been rising since then:

-By 1990, the African American population reached about 30 million and represented 12% of the U.S. population, roughly the same proportion as in 1900.
+By 1990, the African American population reached about 30 million and represented 12% of the US population, roughly the same proportion as in 1900.

-At the time of the 2000 U.S. census, 54.8% of African Americans lived in the South.
+At the time of the 2000 US census, 54.8% of African Americans lived in the South.
 In that year, 17.6% of African Americans lived in the Northeast and 18.7% in the Midwest, while only 8.9% lived in the Western states.
 The west does have a sizable Black population in certain areas, however.
 California, the nation's most populous state, has the fifth largest African American population, only behind New York, Texas, Georgia, and Florida.
-According to the 2000 Census, approximately 2.05% of African Americans identified as Hispanic or Latino in origin, many of whom may be of Brazilian, Puerto Rican, Dominican, Cuban, Haitian, or other Latin American descent.
+According to the 2000 census, approximately 2.05% of African Americans identified as Hispanic or Latino in origin, many of whom may be of Brazilian, Puerto Rican, Dominican, Cuban, Haitian, or other Latin American descent.
 The only self-reported ancestral groups larger than African Americans are the Irish and Germans.